I am really seeing some improvements on my website

 Had you even thought about this?

-It seems that despite what I thought, minute taking is not going out of fashion or even old fashioned.
+It seems that despite what I thought, minute taking is not going out of fashion or old-fashioned.
 I have been asked by more than one of my new clients “to record documentation of their meeting proceedings” or more simply “to take the minutes”.

 However, at a recent meeting, when on-screen video clips came into the mix of the overall discussion, it was a bit of a different situation!
 It was the first time I had had to view and follow these, and it was interesting!